IncredibleHannes/QMUL-ChessGame/README.md

 >:q

 *Note: It is only possible to save one savegame.
 The file location is at the rootfolder: SaveFile.txt.
 If you want to protect your savegame from overriding, move it to another location*

+## Documentation
+This project is documented using doxygen.
+The documentation can be found [here](https://incrediblehannes.github.io/QMUL-ChessGame/html/index.html)